-In 2020, for the fourteenth straight year, Baptists on Mission (NCBM) will sponsor mission teams to the East African nation of Kenya.
+In 2021, for the fifteenth straight year, Baptists on Mission will sponsor mission teams to the East African nation of Kenya.
 Our teams participate in the Houses of Hope project, through which houses are built for families in need, Bible studies are conducted in homes, and churches are planted.

 Houses of Hope Project

-THE MISSION: As part of a church planting strategy by the Kenya Baptist Convention, mission teams are assisting in the construction of houses for families in need.
+THE MISSION: As part of a church planting strategy, mission teams are assisting in the construction of houses for families in need.
 Local pastors are active in planning, conducting, and follow-up of each project.
 The recipients of the houses are determined by the village, and are usually widows, women who have been abandoned by their husbands, or someone with a disability.
 Often, these families are unable to keep their houses up to safe, sanitary standards.
 The house-building project brings the community together for service to one of its members and exposes them to the Gospel through a house dedication service.
 After the team has departed, local pastors follow up with a 12-week Bible study in the homes.
-The hope is that a church will start out of this.
+The hope is that a church will start out of this, and several have.

 TEAM TASKS: Each mission team assists in building four houses in four days.
 Any team, including those with men, women, and/or youth, can assist in the building of houses.
 The team works with a team of three Kenyan builders each day.
 In addition, teams have opportunity to visit door to door in the villages each day, conduct children’s ministry, participate in a children’s feeding program, and/or witness in local schools.

 Trip dates can be worked out almost any time throughout the year for a church or assocational team.
 Travel typically begins with a Tuesday departure from NC and concludes with a return to NC on the following Friday.
-Contact Mark Abernathy at the NCBM office at 919-459-5607 or email@example.com
+Contact Mark Abernathy at the Baptists on Mission office at 919-459-5607 or firstname.lastname@example.org

 , with dates in mind.
 We will then confirm the dates with our contacts in Kenya.
 (Note that the projects listed at the bottom of this page have been set up for specific teams that are already planning to go.)

-TEAM SIZE: Because of transportation costs, the ideal team size is six to eight members, but larger groups (15-16) can also be accommodated.
+TEAM SIZE: Because of transportation costs, the ideal team size is six to eight members, but larger groups ( up to 15-16) can also be accommodated.
 Individuals or couples wishing to go may be able to add to an existing team.

 PER PERSON COST: